epccs/Driver/ICSP/README.md

 # How To Use

-A 10kOhm pull-up is on the input side of !SS since the Arduino ISP sketch (e.g. makes an Uno into an ICSP tool) will set the pin as an INPUT and allow it to float and cause sporadic behavior.
+The ArduinoISP sketch in examples that makes an Arduino board into an ICSP tool shows the required wirring connections.
+I have only used an Uno with this but the other boards should work (even the ones with 3.3V).

-The top seed of SCK is not known.
+The top speed of SCK is not known.

 The 74LVC07A has IOFF circuitry which disables the output to prevent damaging current backflow when the device is powered down.
-It is powered by the target so removing power from the target after programming is safe, which seems to be an oversite with many ICSP tools that have the level conversion hardware.
+It is powered by the target so removing power from the target after programming is safe.